eugenia1984/english/glossary.md

 - **training session** is a period of time dedicated to learning new skills or information.
 It's like a class.
 For instance, attending a training session on communication means going to a class to learn about communication.

--- **Two blocks away** means that you need to walk past two street corners to get to a place.
+- **Two blocks away** means that you need to walk past two street corners to get to a place.
 It's a short walk in a city.

+- **Typical** means what is normal or usual.
+For example, ``A typical day at work involves meetings and writing reports``.

 ---